Feature Removal Is a Unifying Principle for Model Explanation Methods: Abstract

 \section{Abstract}

 Researchers have proposed a wide variety of model explanation approaches, but it remains unclear how most methods are related or when one method is preferable to another.
 We examine the literature and find that many methods are based on a shared principle of \textit{explaining by removing}---essentially, measuring the impact of removing sets of features from a model.
 These methods vary in several respects, so we develop a framework for \textit{removal-based explanations} that characterizes each method along three dimensions: 1)~how the method removes features, 2)~what model behavior the method explains, and 3)~how the method summarizes each feature's influence.
-Our framework unifies 25 existing methods, including several of the most widely used approaches (SHAP, LIME, Meaningful Perturbations, permutation tests).
-Exposing the fundamental similarities between these methods empowers users to reason about which tools to use and suggests promising directions for ongoing research in model explainability.
+Our framework unifies 26 existing methods, including several of the most widely used approaches (SHAP, LIME, Meaningful Perturbations, permutation tests).
+Exposing the fundamental similarities between these methods empowers users to reason about which tools to use, and suggests promising directions for ongoing model explainability research.\footnote{Since its initial publication, an extended version of this work was published in the Journal of Machine Learning Research~\cite{covert2021explaining}.}